STEEPERCREVE/The-Bird-Flu/README.md

 They are loud, and there is about a 1 in 1000 chance that the sound they will produce is a "tweet tweet" voiced by someone on freesound.
 All images come from google and remove.bg and all sounds are from [https://freesound.com](freesound).

-Made in my freetime for a friend who likes birds, this is my first real github project and is likel really poorly optimized.
+Made in my freetime for a friend who likes birds (and my coding final), this is my first real github project and is likely really poorly optimized.

 Here is a photo: